neon-jungle/wagtail-metadata/README.rst

             return "http://example.com/my-custom-object/"

         def get_meta_description(self):
+            """
+            A short text description of this object.
+            This should be plain text, not HTML.
+            """
-            """A short text description of this object""" return "This thing is really cool, you should totally check it out"
+            return "This thing is really cool, you should totally check it out"

         def get_meta_image(self):